-- In a medium to large pot add 2 cups of broth and the chopped asparagus.
+- In a medium to the large pot add 2 cups of broth and the chopped asparagus.

-- Finally add your xanthan-gum and cream then blend
+- Finally, add your xanthan-gum and cream then blend again.

-- Put back on low heat for about 15 minutes to thicken and blend the flavours.
-Adjust flavours as needed or desired.
+- Put back on low heat for about 15 minutes to thicken and blend as needed or desired.

-Discussion Question: What would you top your asparagus soup with?
+Discussion Question: What would you top your keto cream of asparagus soup with?

 Per 1/6 Recipe: Calories 255, Carbs 3 net carbs per bowl *Using Atkins Carb Counter